danielebruneo/remarkable2-hacks/README.md

 The term hack is quite fitting here.
 This is, indeed, a binary patch that is being applied upon the original UI (xochitl) binary file.

 ### What is it for?
-This patch adds a lot of improvements to the RM2, things that youonce you've tried you'll think they should have been there since the beginning, to start with.
+This patch adds a lot of improvements to the RM2, things that, once you've tried, you'll think they should have been there since the beginning.
 The list includes:
 - ability to select many different sizes for every writing/drawing tool
-- two additional customized pen/pencil
+- two additional customized tool (pen/pencil)
 - pinch to zoom
 - a focus mode, called "zen mode"
 - bookmarks